Help with childcare costs

 You can open an online account in to which you, or anyone else, can pay in money to cover your childcare costs.
 For every 80 pence you pay in, the Government will pay in an extra 20 pence.
 The payment will be calculated and paid every three months.
 You will then be able to use the total amount saved in the account to pay your childcare bills by linking your childcare provider directly to your account.

-To be eligible to open an account you must:
+To be eligible to open an account you and any partner must:

 - Be in work (employed or self employed) and earning at least £131 per week (the equivalent of 16 hours at national minimum or living wage).
 This includes those on zero hour contracts.